EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 ### Ruthless prioritisation

-_Address the riskiest problems first_
+_Address the riskiest assumptions first_

 Following the same example, a patient may go see a doctor with several issues.
 The doctor will assess the patient and then do their best to determine which single issue is posing the greatest risk to their patient's welfare.
 This will most likely be the first concern that they will focus on and address.